The National Weather Service issued a statement to remind motorists to "Look Before You Lock" in an effort to prevent the deaths of children and pets.

-Studies have shown that the temperature inside a parked vehicle can rapidly rise to a dangerous level for children, pets and even adults.
+Studies have shown that the temperature inside a parked vehicle can rapidly rise to a dangerous level for children, pets and even adults, stated the National Weather Service.
 Leaving the windows slightly open does not significantly decrease the heating rate.
 The younger the child the more severe the effects because their bodies have not developed the ability to efficiently regulate its internal temperature.